ankitRay1/Mobile-wallpaper-app/README.md

-# Documentation of Wallsplash android application
+# Documentation of Mobile Wallpaper  application

 ## Hi Please follow below steps to configure and make changes in application source code.